Elder Financial Abuse

 - Learning to identify and avoid investment schemes with BCSC InvestRight’s Seniors and Adults Over 50: Check Before You Invest guide.

-- Get help if someone pressures you to invest or asks to access your investment or bank accounts.
+- Getting help if someone pressures you to invest or asks to access your investment or bank accounts.

-If you suspect questionable investment activity, contact the BCSC.
+If you suspect investment fraud, contact the BCSC: